Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 ### 1.3 Data Mining Goals
 To meet the business objectives, we need to:

--Build a multiclass text classification model to categorise Zambian legislative documents into predifined legal categories such as Constitutional law, Criminal law  and Commercial law.
+- Build a multiclass text classification model to categorise Zambian legislative documents into predifined legal categories such as Constitutional law, Criminal law  and Commercial law.
--Employ text preprocessing techniques e.g tokenization, stopword removal, stemming.
+- Employ text preprocessing techniques e.g tokenization, stopword removal, stemming.
--Use TF-IDF for feature extraction and evaluate advanced models such as BERT for semantic understanding.
+- Use TF-IDF for feature extraction and evaluate advanced models such as BERT for semantic understanding.
--Evaluate model performance using metrics such as F1-score, precision and recall to ensure balanced classification performance.
+- Evaluate model performance using metrics such as F1-score, precision and recall to ensure balanced classification performance.

 ### 1.4 Success Criteria
 The success of this project will be evaluated based on both techinical performance and its